connornishijima/arduino-buzz/README.md

 **buzz.printData**()

 This renders a graph to the Arduino IDE Serial Plotter containing current motion levels, your threshold for alarm, and marks when alarms were triggered.
-Nothing will appear in the plotter until the **coolDown** from buzz.begin() has passed.
+Nothing will appear in the plotter until the **coolDown** from `buzz.begin()` has passed.

 ----------
 # Limitations
-Unfortunately, a solution this inexpensive has it's caveats:
+Unfortunately, a solution this simple has it's caveats:

 **Buzz is susceptable to false positives:**

 Because we're relying on AC and static electricity for our readings, it's trivial to cause interference to the input by turning on power appliances nearby, or picking up local lighting strikes.
 (Though the latter is a cool use as well!)

+**Buzz loves cats:**

+While a human like yourself always has enough static charge to cause a measurable shift in ADC voltage, cats are covered in electron-loving fur.
+It's much more sensitive to them!
+A solution is to make your cat wear an anti-static soldering strap at all times, but so far I've been unsuccessful in implementing this.
+We're working on it.

 ----------
 # Contributing
-As I've only written one library before for my own use, I'm still new to this!
-Any advice or pull requests are welcome. :)
+Any advice or pull requests are welcome! :)

 ----------
 # License and Credits
 **Developed by Connor Nishijima (2016)**

-**Special Thanks to Andrew Neal** (For putting up with the incessant and inconsistent artificial "cricket-duino" hidden in his vent that I developed this library for.)

 **Released under the [GPLv3 license](http://www.gnu.org/licenses/gpl-3.0.en.html).**